VCityTeam/py3dtilers/docs/Doc/geoJSON_to_3DTiles_example.md

 ### Roofprint or footprint

 By default, the Tiler considers that the features in the GeoJSON file are __footprints__.
-But in BD TOPO data, the features are __roofprints__, meaning we have to substract the height of the building from the geometries to find the footprints.
+But in BD TOPO data, the features are __roofprints__, meaning we have to substract the height of the building from the features to find the footprints.

 If the features are roofprints, use the flag `--is_roof` to create the buildings at the right altitude: